LukaszLebioda/JavaScript-TS/README.md

   "trailingComma": "es5"
   }

-# LLama Coder
+# DeepSeek Coder with Continue

-- install extention in VS Code,
-- install Ollama from ollama.com,
+- install Ollama from ollama.co (is provides platform to run LLMs locally),
+- terminal => ollama run deepseek-coder:1.3b (or any other version),
+- this will install AI model locally,
+- install VS Code extension: Continue (to integrate local AI model with VS Code),
-- terminal => ollama run llama3,
+- terminal => ollama run deepseek-coder (ollama rm deepseek-coder to uninstall);
 - terminal => /? or /help for help,
 - file with code => tab or cmd + arrow to autocomplete,
 - exit => ctrl + d or /bye